 Direct Drive Cleaner Head

-One is a stiff brush roll that allows the cleaner be able to reach into carpets and such floor coverings while the other is a soft brush roll that is meant to take care of hardwood floors and bare floors.
+On the other hand, the direct drive cleaner head that the DC44 comes with has two brush rolls.
+They are the stiff brush roll that allows the cleaner to reach into carpets and floor coverings and the soft brush roll that clean hardwood floors and bare floors.

 Soft Roller Cleaner Head

-This tool comes with the Dyson V6 and not the DC44 at all.
-Now, the soft roller cleaner head is Dyson’s provision for taking care of the deficiencies of the direct drive cleaner head of the V6.
+The soft roller cleaner head comes with Dyson V6 and not the DC44.
+The soft roller cleaner head is Dyson’s way of making up for the deficiencies of the direct drive cleaner head of Dyson V6.

 Dusting Brush Tool